Ha Noi Vietnam was our second destination after Ho Chi Minh. Although we were new to Hanoi we had lived in Vietnam for a month by then.

 We were pleasantly surprised that we paid only 70,000 VND ($3) for the varieties of vegan dishes we had.
 It was crazy cheap and amazingly delicious!

-I should also mention about a small family-owned buffet restaurant called Sesame based in Tây Hồ in Ha Noi Vietnam.
+I should also mention a small family-owned buffet restaurant called Sesame based in Tây Hồ in Ha Noi Vietnam.

 Address: Sesame 2b Ngõ 12 Đặng Thai Mai, Quảng An, Tây Hồ, Hà Nội